nypublicradio/audiogram/THEMES.md

 * `foregroundColor` - A convenience option for setting `waveColor` and `captionColor` to the same thing.
 * `maxDuration` - Maximum duration of an audiogram, in seconds (e.g. set this to `30` to enforce the 30-second limit for Twitter)

+### Making changes

+After you've edited `settings/themes.json`, you'll want to run either `npm run rebuild` or `npm start` to rebundle the new themes for the editor.

 ### A note about layout

 When designing your own themes, keep in mind that web browsers and social apps put a variety of overlays on videos when they're paused or playing, like a progress bar at the bottom or a fat play button in the middle.
 Try to space things out so that important parts of your design aren't obscured.